 Police: 2 students shot, 1 fatally, outside Minnesota school

-Richfield Police Chief Jay Henthorne said the students were shot about 12:07 p.m. outside South Education Center.
+Police Chief Jay Henthorne said the students were shot outside South Education Center in Richfield, a suburb just south of Minneapolis.
 The surviving student was in critical condition at a local hospital.
 Henthorne said suspects fled and police searched the area.

 “This is a tragic day in the city of Richfield,” he said.
 He gave no other details on the students.